Can’t decide which wine is right for you or need help with your order? Please call so we can help

 0333 772 0301

-With certified organic status from the 2018 vintage, Mascaronne practises sustainability in all aspects of its vineyard management and winemaking processes and works with respect for the environment and balance of the ecosystem.
+With fully certified organic status La Mascaronne practises sustainability in all aspects of its vineyard management and winemaking processes and works with respect for the environment and balance of the ecosystem.
 "Long renowned for the quality of our wines due to the unique terroir - chalk/clay hills completely covered with small stones - and ideal climate, the recent major investment in wine making technology and viticulture is yielding wines of an exciting excellence."

 This is a great wine for drinking as an aperitif or with food; it is so versatile that it is easier to list the foods that you might want to avoid with this wine - butter based sauces, creamy sauces, curry, strong cheeses.

 RobertParker.com Apr 2019 "This organic producer clearly merits more attention.”

 Pale rosé with quite a complex nose - stone fruits, citrus, flowers, minerality, and a hint of redcurrant.
 A very refreshing light to medium-bodied rosé, for drinking all year round, not just in the summer!